 Do everything in your power to make sure your apps and websites are loading as quickly as possible.
 Avoid bloat and embrace minimalist designs and programming.
 Make sure that every line of code has a purpose and that you’re using everything to the fullest of its abilities.

-UX is only going to become more important as the years progress, as technology continues to become intertwined and entangled with how we live our daily lives.
+UX trends is only going to become more important as the years progress, as technology continues to become intertwined and entangled with how we live our daily lives.

 Use These UX Design Trends